changwn/scFEA/README.md

 ## Requirements and Installation

 scFEA is implemented by Python3.
-- Python 3.7
+If you don't have python, please download [Anaconda](https://www.anaconda.com/download/#linux) with python 3 version.

+- torch >= 0.4.1
 - numpy >= 1.15.4
-- torch >= 0.4.1
 - pandas >= 0.23.4
 - matplotlib >=3.0.2